 Sempra Energy has approximately 175,000 shareholders.
-The only person known to Sempra Energy to own more than 5% of its shares is Barclays Global Investors, N.A.
-(45 Fremont Street, San Francisco, California 94105), which on February 8, 2002 reported that it and related entities held 11,393,523 shares of Sempra Energy Common Stock as to which they had sole dispositive power (including 10,949,470 shares as to which they had sole voting power) in trust accounts for the economic benefit of the beneficiaries of those accounts.
-These shares represent approximately 5% of the outstanding Sempra Energy Common Stock.
+The only persons known to Sempra Energy to be the beneficial owner of more than 5% of its outstanding shares are AXA Financial, Inc. (1290 Avenue of the Americas, New York, New York 10104) and Barclays Global Investors, N.A.
+(45 Fremont Street, San Francisco, California 94105).
+On February 12, 2003, AXA Financial reported that it and related entities held 12,558,230 shares as to which they had sole dispositive power and 81,200 shares as to which they shared dispositive power, including 7,808,071 shares as to which they had sole voting power and 912,302 shares as to which they share voting power, a majority of which were held in unaffiliated third-party accounts managed by Alliance Capital

+Management, as investment adviser.
+On February 10, 2003 Barclays Global Investors reported that it and related entities held 11,902,730 shares as to which they had sole dispositive and voting power in trust accounts for the economic benefit of the beneficiaries of the accounts.
+The shares held by AXA Financial and Barclays Global Investors represent approximately 6% and 5.7%, respectively, of the outstanding Sempra Energy Common Stock.

-Employee savings and stock ownership plans of Sempra Energy and its subsidiaries held 24,241,792 shares of Sempra Energy Common Stock (approximately 12% of the outstanding shares) for the benefit of employees at March 11, 2002.
+Employee savings and stock ownership plans of Sempra Energy and its subsidiaries held 25,028,572 shares of Sempra Energy Common Stock (approximately 12% of the outstanding shares) for the benefit of employees at March 18, 2003.